Keith-Cancel/colorkit/README.md

 ## Data Layouts

 Color space types such `Srgb`, `OkLab` etc... use `f32` for channel data and have pre-defined channel order.
 Color data though likely is stored in other layouts.
 RGB data for example is very often stored as a bunch octets.
 Instead of trying to encode that potential complexity for channel order and type directly into each color space type.
 This may be handled by layouts instead.
-Layouts are types simply implement the `Layout` trait.
+Layouts are types that simply implement the `Layout` trait.
 For example the `Planar` layout is for array like data layouts. `MappedLayout` is a wrapper around a `Layout`, but allows one to change the channel order (e.g. ARGB, RGBA, ...) using a `LayoutMap`.

 ### Basic Usage Example